MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 # Coffee-Ordering-System-with-ESP32
 A simple web based coffee ordering system with the ESP32 for cafés.
 Full video [here](https://www.youtube.com/watch?v=jhMNulLlHCo).

 The ESP32 hosts a basic user interface which a customer can fill out a form.
 The form data is sent via serial to a laptop running a Python script.
-The normal Python (```run.py```) allows the barista to oview orders.
-The Mac (```mac.py```) - for Macbooks, allows the Python to talk the orders as they come in.
-Please note, ```mac.py``` runs on MacOS and might possibly run on other operating systems, however it's uncertain.
+The normal Python script (```run.py```) allows the barista to overview orders.
+The Mac script (```mac.py```) - for Macbooks, allows the Python to talk the orders as they come in.

 > [!NOTE]
 > Please note, ```mac.py``` runs on MacOS and might possibly run on other operating systems, however it's uncertain.